andrewchambers/bupstash/doc/technical_overview.md

 ```

 N.B.
-The following cli interface will almost certainly change.
+The cli interface will almost certainly change in the future.

 N.B.
 Archivist can operate over ssh with ssh:// style repositories.